rpk0/rpk_site/_posts/programming/2014-10-16-automatically-create-jekyll-posts-with-thor.md

 In my research I have rejected two other solutions

-- a simple Rake task and
+- a simple Rake task
-- a simple ruby script with [Slop Gem](https://github.com/leejarvis/slop) (lightweight option parsing)
+- a simple [ruby script](https://gist.github.com/rpk0/7ef3ba85bff2fbbba342) with [Slop Gem](https://github.com/leejarvis/slop) (lightweight option parsing)

 if you have a Gemfile add the the following gems